kpnguyen21/space-challenge/README.md

 <h3 id="Validation">Validating Agent Assignment and Re-Ranking</h3>

-To evaluate the algorithm’s behavior, I tested two scenarios:
+To evaluate the algorithm's behavior, I tested two scenarios:
 - <b>Scenario 1</b>: The `new_customer` table was updated to simulate the addition of new users.
 - <b>Scenario 2</b>: The BookingStatus field in `bookings_2` was modified to reflect status changes.